Learning to summarize from human feedback: Discussion

 \section{Discussion}

 \paragraph{Limitations.} One limitation of our work is the time and cost required to produce our final models.
 Notably, fine-tuning our 6.7B model with RL required approximately 320 GPU-days.
 Our data collection procedure is also expensive compared to prior work --- the training set took thousands of labeler hours and required significant researcher time to ensure quality.
-For this reason, we were unable to collect an equivalent amount of high-quality human demonstrations for training a better supervised baseline; our current baseline has seen strictly less human data than our RL models.
+For this reason, we were unable to collect baselines such as an equivalent amount of high-quality human demonstrations for supervised baselines.
+See \ref{apdx:baselines} for more discussion.
 We leave this ablation to future work.
 Nevertheless, we believe reward modeling is more likely to scale to tasks where it is extremely skill-intensive or time-consuming to provide good demonstrations.

 \paragraph{Future directions.} The methods in this paper could be applied to any task where humans can compare samples, including dialogue, machine translation, question answering, speech synthesis, and music generation.
 We expect this method to be particularly important for generating long samples, where the distributional shift and degeneracy of maximum likelihood samples can be problematic.
 It may be possible to improve sample efficiency by training to predict feedback across many tasks~\cite{mccann2018natural}.